Memory Forensics

 Windows memory capture

-FTK Imager is a great tool for capturing memory on Windows hosts.
+FTK Imager is my go-to tool for capturing memory on Windows hosts.
 It's lightweight and can run directly from removable media.

-After capturing the dump, generate a hash of the dump to ensure integrity throughout the investigation.
+After the capture, generate a hash of the dump to ensure integrity throughout the investigation.
 If you're new to DFIR, be sure to understand the chain of custody.

 certutil -hashfile bb_mem_win.mem SHA256